 Managing BAS compliance effectively requires more than manual tracking.
 Businesses need better systems and processes to improve accuracy and reduce risk.

 Cloud accounting systems allow businesses to access financial data in real time.
-Integration between systems helps ensure data is consistent across reporting.
+Integration between functions such as payroll and procurement through an ERP system helps ensure consistent data across reports.

 This reduces manual work and improves accuracy.
 It also simplifies BAS preparation.